 A practical example

-Let me give you an example of how a multi-currency account solution can work in a real-world situation.
+Let’s look at how a multi-currency account solution can work in a real-world situation.

 However, this is not so great for you.
 If someone pays you in US Dollars, you’ll need to exchange that into British Pounds so it can be received into your UK account.
 This presents a problem; exchanging currency can get expensive.
-Banks, online marketplaces, and even money transfer providers are going to charge you to facilitate that.
+Banks, online marketplaces and money transfer services are going to charge you to facilitate that.

 By doing this, you are taking more control over how and when you want to exchange money.
 Perhaps you have bills to pay in US Dollars also?
 It would be much easier to pay these suppliers with the US Dollars you have received from your clients, rather than making payment from your UK account.

 Either way, it is completely your choice if and when you’re ready to transfer your funds to the UK.
-And when you do, you’ll receive the benefit of working with a international payment specialist.
+And when you do, you’ll receive the benefit of working with an international payment specialist.
 This leads us to introduce how a multi-currency account aligns with a money transfer service, and how this will benefit you in the long run.

-A borderless account as an extension of money transfer services
+A borderless account as an extension of money transfer

 The benefits of a multi-currency account

-- Receive payments in different currency denominations
+- Receive payments in different currencies

-- Hold payments in different currency denominations
+- Hold payments in different currencies

-- Send payments in different currency denominations
+- Send payments in different currencies

 - Generally free to open and no ongoing monthly fees